KonomiAI/Chronicle/docs/user-manual/custom-fields.md

 9. You can make a question optional to complete by unchecking the **required** toggle.
 10. You can add more questions to the section by clicking on **Add question**.
 11. You can add more sections to the form by clicking on **Add new section**.
+12. Make sure to press save at the bottom of the page when you are done.

+## Update an existing form

+When you update an existing form, Chronicle creates a new version of the form and maintains the previous versions just in case they are being used in existing activity entries.
+This system ensures you will not lose any existing data when modifying form fields.
+You currently can't browse previous versions of your form, we are actively working to enable this feature.

+Steps:

+1. Access the custom form list, you can follow the instructions above if you need assistance.
+2. Click on the form you want to update.
+3. Follow the create form guide for details on how to use the form builder.

 ## Custom form best practices

 - While it is possible to create a form with no sections and no question, this is not a recommended practice.
 - Use the paragraph option if you want your staff to provide text responses longer than a sentence.
+- It is recommended to not delete fields from forms that are being used.
+While it will not affect any existing entries, you may potentially lose track of data.

 ## Custom form limitations and in-progress features

+-
+- Currently you cannot reorder the fields you created, this is an in-development feature.
+- Currently you cannot duplicate an existing field, this is an in-development feature.